 Working in a Psychology-related research lab on Grounds provides great work experience, whether or not you envision a career as a psychologist or researcher.
-Research opportunities for undergraduates are available in the Department of Psychology, the Curry School of Education, the Darden School, Medical School and others.
+Research Assistant positions for undergraduates are available--through a selective application process--in the Department of Psychology, the Curry School of Education, the Darden School, Medical School and others.
 As a Research Assistant, you learn important skills that are not easily taught in the classroom, such as operating technical equipment, speaking to and teaching study participants, coding and analyzing data, and designing experiments.
-For 3 credits through PSYC-3590, RAs typically work 10 hours per week (For 2 credits, 7 hours).

 RA experience is strongly recommended if you’re considering a Distinguished Major Project.
 It is often a great enhancement of qualifications for graduate school, including for medicine, law and other professional schools.

-On the following pages, each lab has articulated the qualifications it seeks in an RA.
-Each has its own selective application process.
+In the directory below, each lab has articulated the qualifications it seeks in an RA and each has its own selective application process.

 If you are looking for funding or other resources related to your research then consider contacting the Office of Undergraduate Research (OUR).
 The mission of OUR is to encourage, promote, and support undergraduate student research.
 The office serves the UVA community by offering programs and funding that facilitate engagement of undergraduates with research experiences in all areas of scholarship.
 The office offers services to undergraduates interested in research including personal consultations, informational sessions, workshops, forums for presentations, a database of research opportunities, and administration of research grants.
 The office is also home to the Undergraduate Research Network, a special status student organization.